planglois925/Test_Controls_Doc/Appendix/ChangingTheDefaultPassword.rst

 *Applies to Sub-Control 4.2*

 .. note::
 	The best method of achieving this Sub-Control is via local group policy in the next section.

 Perform a search for *Settings*.

-In the Windows search bar with the magnifying glass icon, type local group to open the Local Group Policy Editor.
-This is shown below:

 .. figure:: _static/SearchingForWindowsSettings.png
    :align: center